martypdx/TimeTracker/README.md

 #### The user object

-The user object contains a `username`, a hashed `password`, the user's `activities` and `domains`.
+The user object contains an `_id`, `username`, a hashed `password`, the user's `activities` and `domains`.
 The `activities` and `domains` keys have values of an object with properties that are the user's stored activities with a value of the number of target hours per week.

 Example:

 ```
 {
+    "_id": userId,
     "username": username,
     "password": hashedpassword,
     "activities" {